by Philippe Lewis

 But it's not for me to say.

-Because for too long, though stories tell of a better time before that, patriarchy has been in action to tell you when you are enough -- beautiful enough, hot enough, young enough, pretty enough, sexual enough, desirable enough, etc -- and when you are not.
-And because I am a man and though I would like to think I am a feminist and do well and don't play into the oppression of women, if nothing else my attractions at least somewhat matching the cultural norm of what seems to be hot and young and beautiful at the moment tell me I am still a part of the problem and not just a part of the solution.
+Because for too long, stories has been in action to tell you when you are enough -- beautiful enough, hot enough, young enough, pretty enough, sexual enough, desirable enough, etc -- and when you are not.
+And because I am a man and though I would like to think I do well and don't play into these stories, if nothing else my attractions at least somewhat match the cultural norm of what seems to be attractive at the moment.

 Because of that, it's not for me to say that you are enough.

-See, if your self-worth was based on my answer, it would mean that when my words and actions are playing into the oppression of women, they also play into your degree of self-worth, and I don't want that.
-What I want for you is worth that relates in no way to what I say, couldn't care less about what I think, finds my answers to that question completely irrelevant.
+See, if your self-worth was based on my answer, it would mean that when my words and actions are playing into our cultural stories, they also play into your degree of self-worth, and I don't want that.
+What I want for you is worth that relates in no way to what I say, couldn't care less about what I think, finds my answers to that question mostly irrelevant.
 For I want your self-worth to be SELF-generated, not OTHER-generated, not generated from those who are part of the privileged group who oppress you.